Fuzzy logic: Takagi–Sugeno–Kang (TSK)

-In this case, the output of the rule will be the result of function in the consequent.
-The variables within the function represent the membership values after fuzzification, not the crisp values.
+In this case, the output of the rule will be the result of the function in the consequent.
+The variables in the consequent are the system's input variables evaluated at the current input, while the antecedent membership values determine the weights of the rules.
 Same as before, in case we have an entire rule base with 2 or more rules, the total output will be the weighted average between the output of each rule.

 The main advantage of using TSK over Mamdani is that it is computationally efficient and works well within other algorithms, such as PID control and with optimization algorithms.
 It can also guarantee the continuity of the output surface.
 However, Mamdani is more intuitive and easier to work with by people.
 Hence, TSK is usually used within other complex methods, such as in adaptive neuro fuzzy inference systems.

 Forming a consensus of inputs and fuzzy rules

 Since the fuzzy system output is a consensus of all of the inputs and all of the rules, fuzzy logic systems can be well behaved when input values are not available or are not trustworthy.
 Weightings can be optionally added to each rule in the rulebase and weightings can be used to regulate the degree to which a rule affects the output values.
 These rule weightings can be based upon the priority, reliability or consistency of each rule.
 These rule weightings may be static or can be changed dynamically, even based upon the output from other rules.